tanvirtin/vgit.nvim/README.md

         },
     },
     render = {
-        layout = vgit.layouts.ivy -- You can also pass in your own custom layout, sign = {
+        layout = vgit.layouts.default -- You can also pass in your own custom layout, sign = {
             priority = 10,
             hls = {